OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 address of the argument.
 Given the address, the function has the capability of modifying the argument.

-To see how call-by-value works, consider the following slide show.
+To see how call-by-value works, step through a few sample programs using the slide show generator below.
+Once you're confident that you understand each step, test yourself with the proficiency exercise that follows.

+.. avembed:: AV/PL/paramPassingByVal.html ss

-.. inlineav:: paramPassingByVal ss
+.. .. inlineav:: paramPassingByVal ss
-   :long_name: Parameter Passing By Value
+..    :long_name: Parameter Passing By Value
-   :links:
+..    :links:
-   :scripts: AV/PL/paramPassingByVal.js
+..    :scripts: AV/PL/paramPassingByVal.js
-   :output: show
+..    :output: show

 Test yourself on call-by-value by completing the following proficiency exercise.